pschlump/aes-tool/README.md

 This tool is specifically designed to work with log files and other snippets that have been encrypted.

+An example of an AES encrypted chunk of data is an encrypted QR code.

 <--
 var encode = flag.String("encode", "", "file to encode")